 Once activated, the Eye Control feature lets users use the mouse from the Launchpad.
 You just need to position your eyes where you want the cursor to be.
 Similarly, they can select the on-screen keyboard from the Launchpad and just stare at the characters they want to type.

 The company, however, states that this new feature might not work well in the sunlight and is still working to fix this issue.
 Also, it might not work when the users move the PC to a different lighting condition.
 Once moved, the tool might need a re-calibration.
 The company suggests restarting the tool in such a scenario.

-The One Week Hackathon is focused on the company’s mission of empowering the users worldwide.
+The One Week Hackathon is focused on the company’s mission of empowering users worldwide.
 The commendable feature of Eye Control was inspired by another magical innovation Eye Gaze Wheelchair designed by the Ability Eye Gaze team.
-Eye Gaze Wheelchair which was the winning hack of 2014, is one of its kind where the user can operate and move the wheel chair with the movement of eyes.
+Eye Gaze Wheelchair which was the winning hack of 2014, is one of its kind where the user can operate and move the wheelchair with the movement of eyes.

-Microsoft created a new team to use this eye-tracking technology and came up with the wonderful Eye Control feature for their Windows 10 PCs.
-This is certainly a revolutionary feature added in Windows 10 and will be of great help to users with disabilities.
+This is certainly a revolutionary feature added in Windows and will be of great help to users with disabilities.

 List of supported eye control devices:

 This feature uses special hardware, and there are only a few compatible devices.
 It includes hardware from EyeTech and Tobii.
 While EyeTech lists only TM5 Mini, Tobii includes Eye Tracker 4C, EyeX, Dynavox PCEye Plus, EyeMobile Mini & Plus, PCEye Mini and Explore, and I-Series+.